bunbuntoo/bunbuntoo.github.io/_pages/home.md

 So, what’s behind the name **BunBunTOO**?
 It’s a playful twist on “bunnies, too,” rooted in the belief that animals, just like us, are individuals worthy of care, respect, and dignity.
 The name also comes from three special bunnies: Teddy, Orelie, and Otis — whose presence marks the beginning of this journey.

 Curious about where all this starts?
-Find out more in [Our Story](./story).
+Find out more in [Our Story](./story) or discover the heart of our work in [Our Mission](./mission).

 ## Hop Around
 Jump into our world and discover all the bunny goodness and beyond.（Our bunny builders are still setting things up behind the scenes.
 Thanks for hopping by early! 🐾）